bootstrap-vue/bootstrap-vue/src/components/calendar/README.md

 ### Adding CSS classes to specific dates

-If you need to hightligt a specific date or dates, set the `date-class-fn` prop to a reference to a function that returns a CSS class (or classes) to apply to the date's cell.
-The function is passed two
+If you need to highlight a specific date or dates, set the `date-class-fn` prop to a reference to a function that returns a CSS class (or classes) to apply to the date's cell.
+The function is passed two arguments:
-arguments:

 - `ymd` The date as a `YYYY-MM-DD` string
 - `date` The date as a date object

 The function can return a string, or an array of strings.
 If setting no classes, you can return an empty string (`''`), empty array (`[]`), or `null`.

 In this example we are using the `table-{variant}` classes to set a background color on the date cell.